jampp/geeks/_src/_posts/2017-09-11-importance-of-serving-ads.markdown

 Note that this is just one of many possible user attributions.
 We could actually have new impressions after the click, or no click at all.
 A user can be for example buying goods, without actually clicking on ads.
 ###Assumptions

 From our messages, we search click, impression and conversion logs.
-Here we will be assuming that these logs are i.i.d random variables, for any given instance $c \in C$ (during $T$).
+Here we will be assuming that these logs are i.i.d random variables, for any given instance \\c \in C\\ (during \\T\\).

 We also make other key assumptions about our data's structure.
 First, we say that a click is inextricably caused by its impression.
 There are no other factors affecting a click and this _causality_ can not be shared with other impressions.
 This affects our analysis when simulating different frequency cap levels.
 We will say that a cut of an impression that is attributed to a click will directly lead to a loss of that click.
 Yet this would not occur for events, where an impression loss (or click loss as well) would not necessarily incur in the event loss.
 This is because of the way we are assuming attribution relationships among distinct message types.
 The bottom line is that it is not the same to say we lost an impression for that event, than an impression for an install.